SigmaInformatique/dloc/README.md

 ## How to use with Docker?

-If you have [Docker](https://www.docker.com/) already installed, you can immediately use [DLOC image](https://registry.hub.docker.com/u/sigmainformatique/dloc/) from Docker Hub.
+If [Docker](https://www.docker.com/) is already present on your system, you can immediately use [DLOC image](https://registry.hub.docker.com/u/sigmainformatique/dloc/) from Docker Hub.
 No installation is needed.

 ## Available options